kekcleader/FreeOberon/README.md

 Download the setup porgram in EXE format from [freeoberon.su](http://freeoberon.su), run it and follow the instructions.

-Alternatively, you can download a ZIP-archive, extract it to any place on the disk and create a desktop shortcut.
+Alternatively, you can download a version of Free Oberon in a ZIP-archive, extract it to any place on the disk and create a desktop shortcut.

 Note.
 If you want to recompile Free Oberon under Windows from the source code yourself, refer to Appendix A of the Free Oberon documentation on [freeoberon.su](http://freeoberon.su).